 The invocation of the service requires a TSpec and a RSpec.
 The RSpec contains two parameters, R a required service rate, and S a slack-term for the delay bound.
 R must be greater than or equal to r (the rate defined in the TSpec token-bucket).
-S must be nonnegative.
+S must be non-negative.
 Defining a bigger value for R helps to decrease the overall path delay.
-Defining a bigger value for S makes it more likely that the reservation request will succeed, but may result in a larger end-to-end delay.
+Defining a bigger value for R helps to decrease the overall path delay.
+Defining a bigger value for R helps to decrease the overall path delay.
+Defining a bigger value for R helps to a suggestion and larger values of S may result in a larger end-to-end delay.
 R is used as a suggestion and larger values of S may require routers to use a value lower than R for the reservation.
 The exact use of R and S are given in [RFC2212].